 for five voices, trombone and taonga puoro

-for tape, singer and 2 actors, 16m
+for tape, singer and two actors, 16m

-electronic tape, 7m
+for electronic tape, 7m

-for tape and french horn, 15m
+for french horn and tape, 15m

 for six world instruments and sound technician